 Toothbrush, Toothpaste, Floss, and Mouthwash

-Before we talk technique, we need to make sure you have the right tools for the job.
+Before we talk about technique, we need to make sure you have the right tools for the job.
 You’re going to need a toothbrush, fluoride toothpaste, and floss.
 Pick whatever floss is most comfortable for you and any toothpaste that you like, provided it has fluoride.
 Mouthwash is not required, but some Columbus residents really like the extra health boost you get from a good swish and gargle.

 How do you pick a good toothbrush?
 Here are the basics: